drshahizan/learn-github/exercise/HPDP/adamochie/readme.md

 Zarena ->> Farhan: Hello Farhan, how are you?
 Farhan-->>Iqmal: How about you Mikha?
 Farhan--x Zarena : I am good thanks!
-Farhan-x Mikha: I am good thanks!
+Farhan-x Iqmal: I am good thanks!
 Note right of Iqmal: Adam thinks a long<br/>long time, so long<br/>that the text does<br/>not fit on a row.

 Farhan-->Zarena : Checking with Iqmal...